LeStarch/gwc-puzzlebox/puzzle-3/README.md

 Remember:

-- Explore the packets you can capture and the interfaces available.
+- Explore the packets you can capture.
 - Try to use filters to reduce the data flow.
+- Look for computers and packets that look useful.
 - Patience.
 Hacking requires time.
 - Look for anything out-of-place and follow it.
 - Think outside the box.
 - Have no fear.
+- Explore and see what is happening on the network.

 *Do NOT* be afraid!